 From diaper to potty: how to make the transition

-Although during the process each family can discover their own “tricks” (accompany the potty sessions with the reading of stories, use dolls or toys to familiarize the child with the use of the toilet, etc.), to begin the learning process of using the potty, it may be helpful to follow these steps:
+Although during the process each family can discover their own “tricks” (accompany the potty sessions with the reading of stories, use dolls or toys to familiarize the child with the use of the toilet, etc.), to begin the learning process of using the potty, it may be helpful to follow these steps and potty training tips:

 Although some children like to imitate adults and prefer to train on an potty adapter, most feel more secure in a potty than in the toilet bowl.
 This is because when they sit on the potty, they have their feet on the floor, are more balanced, and are not afraid of falling to the floor or into the bowl.
 The simpler the potty, the better.
 The child must understand that it is not a toy, but a personal hygiene utensil.